industrial-edge/Performance-Analytics/docs/Installation.md

 Choose a product from the list of available products.
 Click on the gear icon of the product.

 A list with all steps of this product is displayed.
 Open the dropdown menu with the text "Apply to all step limits".
-Set the limit factor in percent and click Apply.
+Specify a percentage (e.g. 5%) that is added to the initial value and click Apply.
+A limit is calculated for all steps based on the respective limits and entered in the "Planned step time limit" column.

 ![Performance Insight Set Limit](graphics/PerformanceInsight_setLimit.png)